wlk/bitcoinj-scala-examples/README.md

 ##Usage:

-1. clone bitcoinj project and install it locally
-2. At the moment scala examples work with version 0.12-SNAPSHOT - you might need to change that in the future
+1. At the moment scala examples work with bitcoinj version 0.12 - you might need to change that in the future
-3. This is how you run examples:
+2. This is how you run examples:
 ```
 sbt "run-main package.name.class.name parameters"
 ```